SpyderGamer/Linux-Terminal-for-Newbies/1. Get to Know Your Workspace/README.md

 3. **~** is the shortcut for the home directory (Example: /home/spyder).
 You can type: "~" to see your home folder!
 4. **"."** is the **current working directory**, and **".."** is the **working directory's parent directory**.
 We will get to see how we can use these later on.
 5. It is possible to include multiple commands on one line. **(Example: command1; command2; command3)**.
 6. **/home** contains all users' folders.
-Which holds things like: Config files, Documents, Pictures, etc. It is equivalent to **C:/Users** in Windows.
+Which holds things like: Config files, Documents, Pictures, etc. It is equivalent to **C:\Users** in Windows.

 # Keyboard Shortcuts ⌨
 - Opening a Terminal Window: **Ctrl + Alt + T**.